anthonykulis/cps215/algorithm_efficiencies/classNotes.md

 A piece of software can only run as fast as the algorithm will allow.
 This means a 99 core machine with 50TB of RAM will run as fast in scale as a 1 core machine with 256MB of RAM if the algorithm is inefficient.
 This is obviously important.

 ## Motivation
-* Open your editors and write code to compute the some of 1 to 100000
+* Open your editors and write code to compute the sum of 1 to n

 ```java
 public class BadAlgorithmEfficiency {